-Hi, I'm Richard.
-On this blog, I share thoughts, personal stories — and what I'm working on.
+Hi, I am Richard.
+On this blog, I share thoughts, personal stories — and what I am working on.
 I hope this article brings you some value.

 Disaster!
 Messy Data, Misinterpretations, and Nonsensical Actions

 I have a peculiar relationship with messy data.
-On one hand, it can drive me mad – there are times when I explode like a volcano after realizing that decisions were made incorrectly because of it.
+On one hand, it can drive me mad – there are times when I explode like a volcano after realising that decisions were made incorrectly because of it.
 Especially when it’s been going on for a long time and has had a significant negative impact.
-And particularly when I realize that I could have identified the issue much earlier.
+And particularly when I realise that I could have identified the issue much earlier.
 On the other hand, resolving such situations pulls me into a state of flow – a state where I immerse myself deeply into the problem and shut out the outside world.

 One example of such a place is an overly simple organism.
 In the past, when I was approached with a job offer from one of the most renowned Slovak e-commerce projects, I wasn’t interested in changing jobs.
 But at the same time, I asked myself: what could I significantly contribute there?
 It’s just too simple a business – they buy and sell, buy and sell.
 It didn’t excite me at all.
 I saw no intellectual adventure in it, no opportunity to dive into entirely new situations and learn something new while solving them.